MelodicMaple/mollosc/README.md

-# mollosc
+# mollOSc
-A wip project to learn about operating system design
+A wip project to learn about operating system design and development.

+# Author
+- Melody Aichroy-Wuyts (xe/they) @ maichroywuyts@gmail.com